Elizabethtown Personal Injury Law Firm

 While Elizabethtown has much to offer, the city has a high rate of car and truck accidents.
 According to the Kentucky Department of Transportation, Hardin County had over 6,600 motor vehicle accidents in the past two years.
 That is more than the state average of accidents per capita.
 It could be caused by the fact that I-65 and the Western Kentucky Parkway both pass through Elizabethtown.
 It could also be caused by heavy stop and go traffic on 31W (Dixie Highway.)
 Whatever the reason, please drive carefully when you are in town and pay attention to the road signs.

 What Happens If You Go to Litigation?

 If you’re unable to settle a case through a demand package, it will be necessary to file a lawsuit, which begins with the process of litigation.
-Your attorney will serve the at-fault party (or parties) with summons along with a complaint — a document that summarizes your claims.
+Your personal injury attorney will serve the at-fault party (or parties) with summons along with a complaint — a document that summarizes your claims.
 The at-fault party will then need to file a response.

 After this comes the discovery phase.
-Your lawyer and a representative for the at-fault party will request documentation from each other through a formal procedure.
+Your personal injury lawyer and a representative for the at-fault party will request documentation from each other through a formal procedure.
 The process may also involve questioning witnesses under oath.